 The Primary Registration Authority receive, verify and approve or reject applications for registration, issuance, rekey, renewal, or revocation of the certificate.
 Verification of applications intends to authenticate (on the basis of the documents enclosed to the applications and authentication of the Applicant's ownership or control of the certified Distinguished Name) the requester, as well as the data included in the application.
-The Primary Registration Authority may submit requests - to an appropriate certification authority - for cancellation of a subscriber registration and a subscriber's certificate revocation.
-The level of precision of subscriber's identification results from the very subscriber's needs and it is imposed by the level of certificate the issuance of which the subscriber requests (see chapter 3).
+The Primary Registration Authority may submit requests - to an appropriate certification authority - for cancellation of a subscriber's identify identification results from the very subscriber's needs and it is imposed by the level of certificate the issuance of which the subscriber requests (see chapter 3).
 In the case of the simplest identification, the Primary Registration Authority checks the correctness of submitted email address.
 The most precise identification may require the subscriber's attendance in person to the Registration Point and submission of suitable documents.
 This identification might be achieved either automatically or manually by the Primary Registration Authority operator.